heritage-standards/fish/README.md

 Testing and building for this system is pretty easy, just follow the instructions below.

 ### :wrench: Development
-To run this system locally for development, you will need to have NodeJS installed.
+To run this system locally for development, you will need to have NodeJS installed (v18.10.0 - use NVM to install multiple node versions if you need to).

 Once you have that, you can run: